 “Seagull” was featured on their 1974 debut self-titled album Bad Company.
 This track made our list of the best Bad Company songs because of the mood and atmosphere it evokes when listened to.

 Although the track failed to make an impact as a single, it became a favorite among fans who loved the acoustic feel of the song.
-Rodgers recalls the inspiration of the song being a day at the beach, where he felt the calm and peaceful atmosphere that the coast brings.
+Rodgers recalls the inspiration of the song was a day at the beach, where he felt the calm and peaceful atmosphere that the coast brings.

 5. Ready for Love